Variations of Interstellar Gas-to-Dust Ratios at High Galactic Latitudes: Data Compilation for Gas-to-Dust Ratios

-{\bf Table 4} shows the dust parameters adopted in several FIR papers.
-Over the range of indices, $\beta = 1.6 \pm 0.2$, adopted in the 2016 Planck-GNILC study and with $\alpha = 2/3$, the radiance factor would change by a factor of 2.3 about ${\cal R}_0$. {\bf Table 5} lists the 100~$\mu$m surface brightness $I(100~\mu$m), FIR-modeled dust temperature $T_d$, and inferred color excess, $E(B-V)$ from SF11.
+Table 4 shows the dust parameters adopted in several FIR papers.
+Over the range of indices, $\beta = 1.6 \pm 0.2$, adopted in the 2016 Planck-GNILC study and with $\alpha = 2/3$, the radiance factor would change by a factor of 2.3 about ${\cal R}_0$.
+Table 5 lists the 100~$\mu$m surface brightness $I(100~\mu$m), FIR-modeled dust temperature $T_d$, and inferred color excess, $E(B-V)$ from SF11.
 The listed error bars are $1\sigma$ variances in $E(B-V)$ over neighboring $5'$ pixels.
 The true uncertainties are likely much larger.
 Column~4 lists $I(100~\mu$m)/$E(B-V)$, with errors propagated from relative errors on $I(100~\mu$m) and $E(B-V)$ added in quadrature.
 Several AGN sight lines have large relative errors on $E(B-V)$ and $I(100~\mu$m), with $I(100~\mu$m)/$E(B-V)$ uncertain by 10-15\%.
 The surface brightnesses typically range from 0.4--2~MJy~sr$^{-1}$, with mean values 1.61~MJy~sr$^{-1}$ (first group of 55) and 1.07~MJy~sr$^{-1}$ (second group of 39).
 The mean dust temperatures are $\langle T_d \rangle = 17.900~{\rm K} \; (17.912, 17.892)$ and the mean ratios are $\langle I(100~\mu{\rm m})/E(B-V) \rangle = 56.22~{\rm MJy~sr}^{-1}~{\rm mag}^{-1} \; (56.24, 56.20)$.
 Here, the first values are for all 94~quasars, and the numbers in parentheses denote the means for groups 1 and 2.
 The uniformity in mean dust temperatures is surprising, with $1\sigma$ variance $\sigma(T_d) = 0.213~{\rm K}$ (1.2\% in group 1).
 The correspondence between FIR flux and reddening is good, with 10\% variance $\sigma(I/E) = 5.63~{\rm MJy~sr}^{-1}~{\rm mag}^{-1}$ in the distribution of $I(100~\mu{\rm m})/E(B-V)$.
 However, because of the sensitivity of the modeled dust column density to $T_d$ and $\beta$, small changes can alter the inferred $E(B-V)$.

 Given the uncertainties in the dust modeling, the systematic errors on $E(B-V)$ are likely much larger than those quoted in the IPAC/IRSA tables ($1\sigma$ variances).
-There could also be intrinsic extinction from the local environment of the AGN and its host galaxy (Gaskell \etal\ 2004).
 For these reasons, we are suspicious of the accuracy of the ratios \Ratio\ for AGN sight lines with $E(B-V) \lesssim 0.04$.
 In the next section, we examine these issues statistically for various sub-samples.